mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 For example, if there is a specific embedded server on the classpath, this will be used unless there is another `EmbeddedServletContainerFactory` configuration in the project.

+**Externalized Configuration**

+Spring Boot lets you externalize your configuration so that you can work with the same application code in different environments.
+To externalize configuration
+- properties files,
+- YAML files,
+- environment variables, and
+- command-line arguments

 ## What does @EnableAutoConfiguration do?

 It's a Spring Boot specific annotation.
 It enables the autoconfiguration of Spring ApplicationContext by: